-Repeat prescriptions can be ordered by telephone, in person, online, or under the instruction of your Pharmacy.
+Repeat prescriptions can be ordered by telephone (for a verified cohort), in person or online.
 There is a letter box for your repeat prescription requests in the surgery entrance.
 The telephone number for repeat prescriptions is 017683 52994 – opt 2, please follow the instructions on the telephone system.

 Acute prescriptions – items which the GP has decided you can NOT order on a regular repeat prescription.
 These require longer to process because the GP needs to review your medical records to determine the appropriateness of the medication you have requested.
 These items will not be listed on your repeat slip.